KM Software

 Tom Davenport understood this when he explained that Knowledge Management is more than a process; it’s a strategic necessity.
 It’s about capturing, sharing, and effectively using knowledge, the bedrock of organizational intelligence.

 In today’s business landscape, where competitiveness is the norm and continuous growth is essential, the adage “knowledge is power” holds true.
-Effective knowledge management involves harnessing different types of knowledge management to fuel decision-making, problem-solving, innovation, and overall performance.
+Effective types of knowledge management involves harnessing different types of knowledge management to fuel decision-making, problem-solving, innovation, and overall performance.

 1. Explicit Knowledge